Discontinuity of Straightening in Anti-holomorphic Dynamics: I: Abstract

 \section{Abstract}

-Multicorns are the connectedness loci of unicritical antiholomorphic polynomials.
-Numerical experiments show that `baby multicorns' appear in multicorns, and in parameter spaces of various other families of rational maps.
-The principal aim of this article is to explain this `universality' property of the multicorns: on the one hand, we give a precise meaning to the notion of `baby multicorns', and on the other hand, we show that the dynamically natural straightening map from a `baby multicorn', either in multicorns of even degree or in the real cubic locus, to the original multicorn is discontinuous at infinitely many explicit parameters.
-This is the first known example where straightening maps fail to be continuous on a real two-dimensional slice of a holomorphic family of holomorphic polynomials.
-The proof of discontinuity of straightening maps is carried out by showing that all non-real \emph{umbilical cords} of the multicorns wiggle, which settles a conjecture made by various people including Hubbard, Milnor, and Schleicher.
+It is well known that baby Mandelbrot sets are homeomorphic to the original one.
+We study baby Tricorns appearing in the Tricorn, which is the connectedness locus of quadratic anti-holomorphic polynomials, and show that the dynamically natural straightening map from a baby Tricorn to the original Tricorn is discontinuous at infinitely many explicit parameters.
+This is the first known example of discontinuity of straightening maps on a real two-dimensional slice of an analytic family of holomorphic polynomials.
+The proof of discontinuity is carried out by showing that all non-real \emph{umbilical cords} of the Tricorn wiggle, which settles a conjecture made by various people including Hubbard, Milnor, and Schleicher.

-We also prove some rigidity theorems for polynomial parabolic germs, which state that one can recover unicritical holomorphic and antiholomorphic polynomials from their parabolic germs.